 WHERE TO STAY IN LURAY

 For a small town like Luray, there are plenty of accommodation options.
 You can choose from the following according to your budget: Mimslyn Inn, Hotel Laurance, Quality Inn, Budget Inn, Luray Caverns Motel East, Cardinal Inn, Open Arms at the Edge of Town Hostel & Inn.
+Click here to see the latest accommodation prices.

 I grew up in a small European country with over 1000 caves on its territory of which 13 are open for visiting and of which 5 are on the UNESCO list.
 So, when I hear ‘the most beautiful cave in the world’, I am intrigued, and I have my doubts.
 But as an avid cave visitor, I can honestly confirm, Luray Caverns are at the very top.
 From the moment you enter to the moment you come out to the daylight, you’ll be wowing and awing in amazement.
 Luray Caverns are superbly decorated in hundreds of towering columns, hanging stalactites, flow rock cascades, and multiple massive chambers.
 If you ever had to pick only one cave to visit in North America, make it Luray Caverns.